-- the Company will invest exclusively in infrastructure investments and will therefore bear the risk of investing in only one asset class, meaning that there will be no income from another class of assets to off-set any adverse change in the returns from infrastructure investments: - a counterparty in an infrastructure project in which the Company has invested or to which the Company has exposure may default, resulting in significant difficulties in finding an alternative or replacement counterparty on the same or better terms; - borrowers in respect of an infrastructure project in which the Company has invested may default on their obligations to the Company and such a default may adversely affect the income received by the Company and the value of the Company's assets; and - any change in the laws, regulations and/or UK Government policy, in particular relating to the PFI and renewable energy markets, may have an adverse effect on the performance of the Company's investment portfolio and the returns achieved by the Company.
+- the Company will invest exclusively in infrastructure investments and will therefore bear the risk of investing in only one asset class, meaning that there will be no income from another class of assets to off-set any adverse change in the returns from infrastructure investments; - a counterparty in an infrastructure project in which the Company has invested or to which the Company has exposure may default, resulting in significant difficulties in finding an alternative or replacement counterparty on the same or better terms; - whilst the use of borrowings should enhance the Net Asset Value of the Ordinary Shares when the value of the Company's underlying assets is rising, it will have the opposite effect where the underlying asset value is falling.
+In the event that the Company's income falls for whatever reason, the use of borrowings will increase the impact of such a fall on the net revenue of the Company and accordingly will have an adverse effect on the Company's ability to pay dividends to Shareholders.
+The use of borrowings will also result in interest expense on the Company's borrowings and other costs and any increase in interest rates could have an adverse impact on the Company's borrowing or its ability to secure borrowing facilities and could result in the expected dividends of the Company being reduced and/or a reduction in the value of the Ordinary Shares.
+As such the Company is exposed to interest rate risk due to fluctuations in the prevailing market rates and in certain circumstances may be required to prematurely liquidate investments to service its debt obligations; - borrowers in respect of an infrastructure project in which the Company has invested may default on their obligations to the Company and such a default may adversely affect the income received by the Company and the value of the Company's assets; and - any change in the laws, regulations and/or UK Government policy, in particular relating to the PFI and renewable energy markets, may have an adverse effect on the performance of the Company's investment portfolio and the returns achieved by the Company.